 Adobe might want to safe European Union antitrust approval for its $20 billion (roughly Rs.
-16,55,000 crore) bid for cloud-based designer platform Figma although the deal falls in need of the EU turnover threshold for a evaluation, EU regulators stated on Wednesday.
+16,55,000 crore) bid for cloud-based designer platform Figma though the deal falls in need of the EU turnover threshold for a evaluation, EU regulators stated on Wednesday.

 The EU competitors enforcer stated Austria, Belgium, Bulgaria, Cyprus, Czechia, Denmark, Finland, France, Germany, Iceland, Eire, Italy, Luxembourg, the Netherlands, Norway, and Sweden had requested it to evaluation the deal.